Whatsapp Icon

 Symptoms Awareness

-Identifying the symptoms of throat cancer is the first step towards diagnosis.
+Identifying the symptoms of throat cancer is the first step toward diagnosis.
 Common symptoms include a persistent sore throat, difficulty swallowing, changes in voice, and unexplained weight loss.
-If you experience any of these symptoms, its important to consult a healthcare professional.
+If you experience any of these symptoms, it's important to consult a healthcare professional.

 Physical Examination